Take a sneak peek at the new NIST.gov and let us know what you think!

-The Iris Exchange (IREX) was initiated at NIST in support of an expanded marketplace of iris-based applications based on standardized interoperable iris imagery.
+The Iris Exchange (IREX) was initiated at NIST to expand iris recognition capabilities and support a marketplace of iris-based applications based on standardized interoperable iris imagery.
 The work was initially conducted to support of the ISO/IEC 19794-6 standard and later the ANSI/NIST ITL 1-2007 Type 17 standard.
 Subsequently IREX has included dedicated activities in support of: iris image quality assessment and standardization (IREX II); performance of one-to-many algorithms (IREX III + IV); compression (IREX IV); instructions to personnel involved in iris image collection (IREX V) and time dependence of iris recognition (IREX VI).